LaggedSoda/projects/lm386 music player/projectpt2.md

 From the previous design, I also argue I made it more efficient by taking off the resistors in parallel on the output and to instead use capacitors connected directly to the 4Ω speaker.

 For the capacitors I used 2 100uF in parallel that connected directly with the speaker and a 100nF capacitor connected at the output of the LM386 to ground.
 This was done because I had previously made a grave mistake (treating pin 2 as ground and completely ignoring pin 4), which caused my circuit to oscillate a LOT and it produced various frequencies as a result.
 Before realizing said mistake, the 100nF capacitor helped alievate some of the issues as it have the higher frequencies a way out of the circut and this would put less strain on the LM386.
 A short search later and what this is is a Zobel Network without the resistor since I didn't have one.
+I haven't tested efficiency without this capacitor, but from what I can read it should make our output more stable.

 Otherwise, all 100pF capacitors were replaced by the 100nF.
 The last addition that was made was a potentiometer at the input to adjust the volume.
 I did this because when I heard the oscillations I assumed the PWM was too high and it was maxing out the IC.